harinathvutla/TimeTables-Play/README.md

 ![Join points for 3 timestable of 51 points](./images/joing200points_2timestable.png)

-So we can generate different various patterns by playing with different points and multipler values.
+So we can generate different patterns by playing with different points and multipler values.

 ## Technology